15 Best Things To Do In Springfield, MA - Karta.com

 As you stroll through Court Square, you’ll see Springfield’s Old First Church, one of the oldest buildings in the city, along with the imposing Springfield City Hall and the Hampden County Courthouse.
 The historic buildings and mature trees make it a favorite spot for photography and casual sightseeing.

-15. Attend The World’s Only Multi-State Fair (The Big E)
+15. The World’s Only Multi-State Fair (The Big E)

 The Big E, officially known as The Eastern States Exposition, is a one-of-a-kind event held annually in West Springfield, Massachusetts.
 As the largest agricultural fair in the Northeast, it is also the only fair in the country that represents multiple states—Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Each of these states has its own dedicated pavilion, where visitors can explore regional foods, crafts, and traditions.